thinkshout/thinkshout/_case_studies/facing-history-back-to-school-toolkit.md

   - intro-title: Results
     intro-text: |
       Facing History has state-level partners, and during the prototype period, the toolkit performed better than other Facing History content in 9 of 12 states (75%), ranking significantly higher in traffic allocation.
 As importantly, those who used the toolkit skewed considerably younger than Facing History’s typical audience, with the largest group of users between the ages of 35-44.
-Finally, the toolkit itself garnered nearly *10 percent of the sites pageviews*, with the engagement model garnering the second-largest proportion of pageviews for toolkit’s new visitors.
+Finally, the toolkit itself garnered nearly **10 percent of the sites pageviews**, with the engagement model garnering the second-largest proportion of pageviews for toolkit’s new visitors.

 cs-sections:
   - section-description: |
       The Back-to-School Toolkit was designed to stretch the Facing History and Ourselves brand to reflect the unique offerings of the product itself.
-The design leveraged a focused and warm color application, clean typography and engaging iconography, keeping in mind the goal of creating an end-product that was incredibly warm, engaging, and user-friendly Using temperate colors and a clear hierarchy meant that users could navigate through an enormous amount of content without feeling overwhelmed.
+The design leveraged a focused and warm color application, clean typography and engaging iconography, keeping in mind the goal of creating an end-product that was incredibly warm, engaging, and user-friendly.
+Using temperate colors and a clear hierarchy meant that users could navigate through an enormous amount of content without feeling overwhelmed.
 Creating custom icons to distinguish sections of content allowed users to identify sections and skip between them at any screen size.
 Meanwhile, the UX allowed users to truly customize their experience, with anchor links and a sticky menu to move around a lesson at all times, and the ability to move between lessons at all screen sizes.

   - section-image: "/assets/images/case-studies/FHAO_toolkit_large.jpg"
     section-image-alt: "Back to School Toolkit viewed on a laptop"